bluesky-social/atproto-website/README.md

 - Reposts appear only in the header summary, not as timeline items.
 - API failures (e.g., `getRepostedBy` returning 500) degrade gracefully — the rest of the conversation still renders.

+#### TODO
+- handle newlines in replies
+- handle images in replies (or don't!)
+- lots of styling
+- how should quote posts appear differently from replies?
+- extract into standalone project(?)

 ---

 ### Are you a developer interested in building on atproto?